YannHicke/AI_Innovation_Lab_Grading/README.md

 - Replace the keyword-based scorer in `backend/app/services/scoring.py` with the full multi-stage pipeline from `evaluate_pdf_transcripts.py` once model credentials and OCR helpers are ready.
 - Expand the database schema with user accounts or assignment metadata if multiple cohorts will use the tool simultaneously.
-- Harden file handling by uploading rubrics to S3 or Render Disks if you need to persist the original PDFs.